ANFAIA/GLPI-AssistIA/docs/fastmcp.md

-Of course.
-Here is the Markdown text explaining how to mount an MCP server on a FastAPI application, based on the provided documentation.

-***

 # Mounting an MCP Server on FastAPI

 You can integrate a `gofast-mcp` server directly into a FastAPI application by mounting it as a sub-application.
 This powerful feature allows you to run both your primary web API and your MCP administrative server within a single, unified application process.